The American Chemical Society Petroleum Research Fund: Fueling Innovation in Energy Science

 The Bigger Picture

 The ACS Petroleum Research Fund isn't just a funding source — it's a launchpad.
-Worth adding: its alumni include Nobel laureates, National Academy members, and leaders across academia, industry, and government.
-So naturally, the grant on your CV signals peer-reviewed validation at a national level.
+Its alumni include Nobel laureates, National Academy members, and leaders across academia, industry, and government.
+The grant on your CV signals peer-reviewed validation at a national level.
 It opens doors to larger awards, tenure considerations, and collaborative networks.

 But more than that, it connects you to a community committed to advancing the chemical sciences in service of energy and environmental challenges.
 Whether you're synthesizing novel catalysts, modeling subsurface flow, or designing carbon-negative materials, this fund exists for work like yours.